Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: A general framework of dualities to study blowup algebras

-it follows that these $R$-modules are generated in degree at most $(g-2)D$.
-According to \cite[Theorem 4.3]{KPU5} the $\xx$-degree of the minimal generators of $\AAA$ is at most $(g-2)D-d+1$.
+so it follows that these $R$-modules are generated in degrees at most $(g-2)D$.
+Thus according to \cite[Theorem 4.3]{KPU5}, the $\xx$-degrees of the minimal generators of $\AAA$ are at most $(g-2)D-d+1$.

-(v) This follows from the analogue of \autoref{Gen_perfectpairing}(iii) in the bigraded setting.
+(v) This follows from the analogue of \autoref{Gen_perfectpairing}(iii) in the bigraded setting, which can be proved using part (ii).

-(vi) To conclude the proof of part (v) of the theorem we shall need the following duality result of Herzog and Rahimi \cite{HeRa}; for the reader's convenience, we provide a short direct proof in \autoref{thm_Her_Rah_duality} below.
-We have the following isomorphisms
+(vi) Recall that $S$ is a Cohen-Macaulay ring of dimension $d+1$ (see \autoref{lem_ht_LL_with_F0} and \autoref{lem_Sym_CM}).
+We apply a duality result of Herzog and Rahimi \cite[Theorem, Corollary 1.6]{HeRa} that is being reproduced in \autoref{thm_Her_Rah_duality} below, where we also provide a short direct proof for the reader's convenience.
+For $2 \leq i \leq d+1$, we have the following isomorphisms of bigraded $B$-modules, where $-^{\vee_B}$ denotes bigraded $\kk$-duals,